Greg Kellner, Director

 Barak is an alum of the URJ Kutz Camp and has worked with Jewish Youth in the NFTY-GER and NFTY-SoCal regions for the past 12 years.

 Barak loves watching comedy-action movies and is an avid fan of everything from board games and graphic novels to video games and multi-verses.
 He is beyond excited to be a part of the 6 Points Sci-Tech family and looks forward to exploring the connections between Judaism, mathematics, and technology.

 Rachel Landman, Assistant Director

 Rachel has been part of the URJ camp community for 14 years.
 Growing up at Crane Lake Camp, she was a camper, Machon (counselor-in-training), Soccer Coach, and Teva (Nature) Director.
 As an alumna of URJ’s Olim Fellowship and the Kivun Fellowship program, she developed leadership skills and learned about integration of Jewish content into all camp activities.

 Rachel graduated from Hamilton College with a degree in Biology, where she focused on ecology and environmental science, and spent a semester studying wildlife management in Kenya and Tanzania.
 At Hamilton, she rowed crew for four years, was the president of the Global Health Organization, and served as the Religious Chair for Hillel.
 Rachel spent the last year in Washington D.C. as a Legislative Assistant at the Religious Action Center, focusing on Environmental Justice, International Issues and Interfaith Relations.

 In her free time, Rachel loves to travel, explore nature and meet new people.
 Rachel excited to be a part of the Sci-Tech family, and is especially looking forward to Sci-Tech Israel.

-Paige Kohn, Camp Administrator
+Julie Levy, Camp Administrator